Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

-It is a continuous biological transmission of safety, an emotional training ground for regulation, a psychological foundation for discipline, and a lifelong practice in awareness.
+Yet when we look closely at psychology and neuroscience, a different picture emerges.
 Children do not learn resilience from instructions alone.
 They learn it from the nervous systems, emotional presence, and inner stability of the adults who raise them.
+Conscious parenting begins with a simple truth: to raise resilient children, we must first regulate ourselves.

 Core Principles